cpbtechnology/US-Backend-Candidate-Lab/README.md

 1. Prove that your API works as expected by writing unit tests around your services.
 2. Put your services up on a server where they can be actively tested and include the link with your pull request.

+Here you can find the web version: http://notesapiweb.azurewebsites.net/ Here is the API end points: http://notesapi.azurewebsites.net/api/{controller}/{action}/{id}
+Here is the API Help: http://notesapi.azurewebsites.net/Help

 ## License
 [MIT](http://opensource.org/licenses/MIT)